springfall2008/batpred/docs/apps-yaml.md

 *TIP:* If you have multiple GivEnergy AIO's, all the AIO's are controlled by the AIO gateway and not controlled individually. geserial should be configured to be your AIO gateway serial number 'gwNNNNgZZZ' and all the geserial2 lines should be commented out in apps.yaml.
+You should also delete the [second givtcp_rest inverter control line](#rest-interface-inverter-control) so that Predbat controls the AIO's via the gateway.

 GivTCP version 3 is required for multiple AIO's or a 3 phase inverter.